Sierra Skye Twerks In Thong Bikini, Leaves Fans Begging For More

 The beauty has captivated her 4.1 million followers over the summer by modeling skimpy bikinis and sexy lingerie.
 Skye seems to be comfortable enough in her own skin to show it off.
 She also manages to look amazing in just about everything she puts on her body.

 Skye often models apparel from brands Fashion Nova and Pretty Little Thing.
-In April, the Instagram sensation posed in a silver metallic bikini with a itty-bitty mesh skirt that covered her hips.
+In April, the Instagram sensation posed in a silver metallic bikini with an itty-bitty mesh skirt that covered her hips.
 The pose captured her incredible figure as she stood outside near a tree while soaking up the sun.

 Fans wanting to see more of Sky can follow her Interim account.